awslabs/landing-zone-accelerator-on-aws/reference/sample-configurations/aws-best-practices-finance-tax/README.md

 * Clone the `aws-accelerator-config` AWS CodeCommit repository.
 * Clone the [landing-zone-accelerator-on-aws](https://github.com/awslabs/landing-zone-accelerator-on-aws) repo
+* Copy the configs and all the contents from the `aws-best-practices` folder under `reference/sample-configurations` to your local `aws-accelerator-config` repo.
 * Copy the contents from the `aws-best-practices-finance-tax` folder under `reference/sample-configurations` to your local `aws-accelerator-config` repo.
 You may be prompted to over-write duplicate configs, such as `accounts-config.yaml`.

 Step 4.
 Update the configuration files and release a change.

 * Using the IDE of your choice.
 Update the variables at the top of each config, such as `homeRegion`, to match where you deployed the solution to.
+* Add another region under the `enabledRegions` secion of the `global-config.yaml`, besides the `homeRegion`, that will be used for disaster recovery.
 * Update the configuration files to match the desired state of your environment.
 Look for the `UPDATE` comments for areas requiring updates, such as e-mail addresses in your `accounts-config.yaml`
 * Review the contents in the `Security Controls` section below to understand if any changes need to be made to meet organizational requirements, such as applying SCPs to the various OUs.
 * Commit and push all your change to the `aws-accelerator-config` AWS CodeCommit repository.